 The Partner Assault Response (PAR) Program is a psycho-educational course and counselling program designed to help participants stop their violent, abusive and controlling behaviours towards their partners.
 It primarily aims to help clients to take responsibility and ownership for their behaviours.
 This program is also referred to as the Domestic Abuse Program (DAP) or the Domestic Involvement Prevention Program (DIPP) in some courts.
-In addition, our centre also offers risk assessments for recidivism and victim outreach/support programs.
-This is private counselling, usually on an individual basis, and is not government funded.
+In addition, our Centre also offers risk assessments for recidivism and victim outreach/support programs.
+Our program is suitable for those with a peace bond or a conditional discharge outcome.
+The difference is that allegations will not be discussed in a peace bond outcome, whereas it will be for a conditional discharge.
+This is private counselling, usually on an individual basis, and is not government-funded.

 The Partner Assault Response (PAR) program is designed to help individuals who have challenges relating to their partners.
 Often, these individuals are charged with domestic assault.
 This program specializes in counselling and educating offenders who are ordered to attend the PAR program.
 PAR programs aim to enhance victim safety and hold offenders accountable for their behaviour.

 The 12-session long program gives offenders the opportunity to examine their beliefs and attitudes towards domestic abuse, and to learn non-abusive ways of resolving conflict.
 The PAR program is usually completed within 1-2 months, when completed on a one-on-one basis as opposed to a small group.
 On account of the current Covid -19 pandemic, it can be completed by telephone or Skype.

 "Every man, for the sake of the great blessed Mother in Heaven, and for the love of his own little mother on earth, should handle all womankind gently and hold them in all Honour." - poet Alfred, Lord Tennyson